 top of page

-In addition to private practice, fifteen years of experience at in-patient psychiatric settings (Navos Inpatiet Services in Seattle and Central State Hosptial in Louisville, KY) have offered a rich foundation in working with people impacted by various forms of trauma.
+In addition to private practice, fifteen years of experience at in-patient psychiatric settings (Navos Inpatiet Services in Seattle and Central State Hosptial in Louisville, KY) have offered a rich foundation for working with people impacted by various forms of trauma.
 Trauma-related training includes Eye Movement Desensitization and Reprocessing (EMDR) and certification in trauma-sensitive yoga instruction from the Trauma Center in Boston, MA.

 Karlie Markendorf, LMHC, ATR-BC